annamariafloriano/RickettsiellaComparative/README.md

 The phylogenomics tree, the heatmap of step 9, and the Venn diagram of step 8 were merged into a single figure using Inkscape.
 Font and font size were also altered in Inkscape for clarity.

+STEP 10: Cytoplasmic incompatibility analysis.
+Please see the folder CI for details.